mediaurl/mediaurl-js/docs/caching.md

 ### `RedisCache`

 This cache engine is using the [redis](https://www.npmjs.com/package/redis) package.
-To activate it, set the environment variable `REDIS_CACHE` to a redis connection URL.
+To activate it, set the environment variable `REDIS_URL` to a redis connection URL.

 ```shell
 npm install @mediaurl/redis-cache